-Although we guarantee the payments on the SPCs, and so bear the associated credit risk and, in the case of AS, the associated basis risk, as an investor you will bear the other risks of owning mortgage securities.
+Although we guarantee the payments on the SPCs, and so bear the associated credit risk, as an investor you will bear the other risks of owning mortgage securities.
 This section highlights some of these risks.
 You should also read Risk Factors and Prepayment, Yield and Suitability Considerations in the Offering Circular and Risk Factors in the Information Circular for further discussions of these risks.